Aneurin Barnard

-Aneurin Barnard (/əˈnaɪrɪn/; /cy/; born 8 May 1987) is a Welsh actor.
+Aneurin Barnard (/əˈnaɪrɪn/; /cy/; born 1 May 1987) is a Welsh actor.
 He is known for playing Davey in Hunky Dory, Claude in The Truth About Emanuel, Bobby Willis in Cilla, Tim in Thirteen, King Richard III in The White Queen, William in Dead in a Week or Your Money Back, Gibson in Dunkirk, and Boris Pavlikovsky in The Goldfinch.

 Early life

-Barnard was born in Bridgend in Wales on 8 May 1987, the son of factory worker June and coal miner Terry Barnard.
+Barnard was born in Bridgend in Wales on 1 May 1987, the son of horse therapist June and coal miner Terry Barnard.
 His first language is Welsh.
+He speaks three languages: Welsh, English, and French.
 He attended Ysgol Gyfun Llanhari in Rhondda Cynon Taf during his secondary school years.
-Barnard trained at the Royal Welsh College of Music & Drama, graduating in 2008, and was credited as a RWCMD Associate Award in 2019.
+Barnard's father initially pressured him to become a doctor, but Barnard refused.
+Against his father's wishes, Barnard trained at the Royal Welsh College of Music & Drama, graduating as salutatorian in 2008, and was credited as a RWCMD Associate Award in 2019.

 Career

 Theatre

-Barnard was just 11 years of age when he began involvement in theatre work at the Bridgend County Youth Theatre in 1999.
-Whilst a student at drama school, he appeared in productions of The Caucasian Chalk Circle, Hobson's Choice, The Importance of Being Earnest and West Side Story, in which he played Tony.
+Barnard was aged five when he began to be involved in the theatre at the Bridgend County Youth Theatre in 1992.
+Whilst a student at drama school, he appeared in productions of The Caucasian Chalk Circle, Hobson's Choice, The Importance of Being Earnest, Heathers: The Musical, and West Side Story, in which he played Tony.
 He was also involved in a radio production of Under Milk Wood.

 He played Melchior, one of the three leads, in the London premiere of the Tony Award-winning musical Spring Awakening, which opened in February 2009 at the Lyric Hammersmith.
 The play later transferred to the Novello Theatre in March 2009, running until May 2009.
 For his performance, Barnard won the Laurence Olivier Award.